Torres-ssf/tx-perf/README.md

       - `max_fee`
 3. The third performs a `dryRun`
     - Set a gas limit as [the received] gas used
+4. The fourth executes the query `coinsToSpend` to fund the transaction
-4. The fourth submits the final transaction
+5. The fifth submits the final transaction

 ```mermaid
 ---